getgauge/gauge-ts/docs/index.md

 ## Run a Project

-Once the initilization is done run `npm install` to get all the required dependencies.
+Once the initialization is done run `npm install` to get all the required dependencies.
 Now you can run `gauge run specs` to run your project.
 Open the project in your favorite editor and start adding some new tests.